 Eating organic vegetables doesn’t have to be expensive!
 You’ve been trying to eat more organically grown vegetables, both to help the environment and to lessen the amount of pesticides you and your family consumes.
-But take one look at your grocery receipt and you know that buying organic can be cost a lot.
-Luckily, you have an option – grow an organic vegetable garden!
+But take one look at your grocery receipt and you know that buying organic can cost a lot.
+Luckily, you have an option – grow your own organic vegetable garden!

 Fertilizing your plants will help them grow faster and yield a larger, more fruitful crop.
 Organic fertilizers include manure from plant loving animals like cows, or organic fertilizer purchased online or from your local garden center.